cyberark/conjur-oss-helm-chart/conjur-oss/UPGRADING.md

 - The `--reuse-values` is required to preserve any non-default values that were used during your previous `helm install`.
-- `--recreate-pods` is required to ensure that pods are using the latest configuration from Kubernetes `secrets` and `configMaps` following `helm upgrade`.
 - Custom values that can be set via `--set` are described in the [Custom Installation](README.md#custom-installation) section of the [README.md](README.md) file.